Okeechobee Waterway

 The Okeechobee Waterway or Okeechobee Canal is a relatively shallow artificial waterway in the United States, stretching across Florida from Fort Myers on the west coast to Stuart on Florida's east coast.
 The waterway can support tows such as barges or private vessels up to 50 ft wide x 250 ft long which draw less than 10 ft, as parts of the system, especially the locks may have low water depths of just ten feet.
 The system of channels runs through Lake Okeechobee and consists of the Caloosahatchee River to the west of the lake and the St. Lucie Canal east of the lake.

 Geologically and geographically, the north bank of the canal is the official southern limit of the Eastern Continental Divide.

 History

-It was built/finished in 1937 to provide a water route across Florida, allowing boats to pass east–west across the state rather than traveling the long route around the southern end of the state.
+It was built/finished in 1937 to provide a water route across Florida, allowing boats to pass east–west across the state rather than traveling the long route around the southern end of the state and through The Florida Keys.